deadlydog/deadlydog.github.io-staticman-heroku/README.md

 > Static sites with superpowers

+## Info for Dan!!!

+I forked this repo in order to deploy my own instance.
+No files have been changed in this repo since forking it, except for this small blurb in the ReadMe.

+As per [this Staticman GitHub issue](https://github.com/eduardoboucas/staticman/issues/307) I forked the `deploy` branch of the [this unofficial Staticman repo](https://github.com/VincentTam/staticman).
+I then followed [these instructions](https://www.datascienceblog.net/post/other/staticman_comments/) to get Staticman deployed to my own Heroku instance at https://dansblog-staticman.herokuapp.com.
+If I need to update my Staticman instance for some reason, I would make the changes here and use the Heroku CLI and run `git push heroku deploy:master` (after logging in with `heroku login`).

 ## Introduction

 Staticman is a Node.js application that receives user-generated content and uploads it as data files to a GitHub repository.
 In practice, this allows you to have dynamic content (e.g. blog post comments) as part of a fully static website, as long as your site automatically deploys on every push to GitHub, as seen on [GitHub Pages](https://pages.github.com/), [Netlify](http://netlify.com/) and others.